OptimalDesignLab/optimaldesignlab-wiki/en/pages/systems.md

 # Scorec

-Scorect has a number of workstations as well as a small cluster.
+Scorec has a number of workstations as well as a small cluster.
 The workstations are for developing software (ie. writing new code, running short tests).
 The cluster is for running longer simulations.
 If more compute resourcers are required, see the `CCI` section.